iMcG33k/VimIOS/readme.md

 You can create and customize a `.vimrc` file as usual.
 Some graphical features will probably not work.

-## Todo:
+## Todo
-It would be very nice to implement the new iOS document picker feature, which would allow Vim to open files directly from the sandbox of a (compatible) app, such as several cloud storage providers.
-Unfortunately, this has to be implemented by someone with an Apple Developer subscription, as access to CloudKit is necessary.
-Also note that this would require the implementation of an at least rudimentary document management system, as the document picker extension works with the UIDocument class.
+* Add iOS alerts for the dialogs and popups.
+* Add the ability to open a file from another application.
+Opening the "vim://path/to/file/" already starts Vim, but it doesn't get the right to access the file.